swangs/drmariojs/README.md

 [Dr Mario JS](https://swangs.github.io/drmariojs/) is a web browser puzzle game inspired by Dr Mario.
 It is built entirely with vanilla JavaScript and HTML5.

 ## How to Play
 Create rows and columns of four or more matching colors.
-Destroy all viruses to advance clear the level.
+Destroy all viruses to advance to the next level.

 ![alt text](https://i.imgur.com/bmdvYwD.gif "drmariodemo")